bounswe/bounswe2022group2/README.md

 * ### Attending weekly meetings
     Weekly meetings are hold on Thursdays at 20:00 according to decision we took in [Meeting #1](https://github.com/bounswe/bounswe2022group2/wiki/Meeting-%231-(04.03.2022)).
+    Update: We decided to hold our weekly meetings on Wednesdays at 20:30 in the [Meeting #3](https://github.com/bounswe/bounswe2022group2/wiki/Meeting-%233-(17.03.2022)).

 * ### Learning weekly tasks
     Weekly tasks are being assigned in our meetings.
 These tasks can be checked from our meeting notes or our Discord channel if needed.